Skip to main content

 Enrollment Patterns — South Carolina

-South Carolina centers see summer enrollment shifts driven by school calendars, with school-age children leaving licensed programs in May/June and returning in August/September.
-Coastal centers in the Myrtle Beach area see summer staffing pressure from tourism employment that affects provider availability, not just enrollment.
-ABC Voucher billing through DSS follows state payment schedules tied to attendance verification periods.
+South Carolina centers see summer enrollment shifts driven by school calendars, with school-age children leaving licensed programs in May or June and returning in August or September.
+Coastal centers can also face summer staffing pressure from tourism employment.
+ABC Voucher billing records should stay organized by DSS payment period.

 Ready to run your South Carolina childcare center on one screen?